Akshay-Hegde/capp-cache/README.md

 target    | parent element of the resource                              | "head", "body"       | "head" cacheOnly | sync the script to the database, but don't append it to the DOM.
 Use to ensure a resource is in the cache for future use | manifest |

-You will need to have your `index.html` file and this library cached in order to allow it to work offline and get the best performance.
-The easiest way is to create a tiny App Cache manifest to store those two files.
+You will need to have your `index.html` file and this library cached in order to allow it to work offline and get optimal performance.
+The recommended way is to create a tiny App Cache manifest to store those just those two files.

-#### Capp Cache manifest
-Capp Cache uses manifest to determine which resources are required.
 By default, Capp Cache will try to fetch a file called `cappCacheManifest.json`.
 You can override this behavior by setting an object property on the `window` object called `cappCacheManifest` before Capp Cache library is loaded.
 To specify a **custom URL** from which cappCache loads the manifest, set `window.cappCacheManifest.manifestUrl` to that URL.
 To **inline the manifest**, so that no additional request is triggered, sepcify the `window.cappCacheManifest.resources` array, without specifying `window.cappCacheManifest.manifestUrl`.